 The Vancouver Historic Quartiers presents a new planning paradigm grounded in the human experience of place.
 We believe that the resulting quality of urban spaces is the right measure for sustainable, or “good” urbanism.
 In the new paradigm, we design at the scale of the neighbourhood, or quartier, rather than the individual building site.
-We shape quartiers as places that have lasting social value, with urban rooms that are active around the clock.
+We shape quartiers as places that have lasting social value, with urban rooms serving as hubs of social mixing, shops, services and transit.

 The centre or heart of each quartier should be an urban room, a square or a public open space that defines the quartier, and figurates the place.
 People living within easy walking distance of the urban room will find transportation, goods and services, and social mixing at the centre.

 Built form matters.
 The quartier can achieve a population of up to 20,000 people within an urban footprint of 120 acres, or 0.5 square kilometres.
 Using the 3.5 storey, zero-side-yard, fee-simple urban house, quartiers achieve the equivalent density of tower districts.
 Streets lined with urban houses are a viable alternative to the hyper-urbanism of the tower zones, and the sprawling underutilization of suburban lands.

 Unlike the condo tower, or the apartment building, urban houses require no land assembly.
 The building type divides the cottage lot in two cutting land costs in half.
 Fee simple ownership does away strata fees, or special levies.
 Mortgage-helper suites put these urban houses within the reach of families, introducing affordable rentals as part of an incremental redevelopment process.
 The urban house can function as social housing, resulting in units that look just like all other houses on the block.